bitcointranscripts/bitcointranscripts/misc/spacechains-permissionless-blockchains-for-bitcoin.md

 ## Potential Future

-Speaker 0: 00:49:03
+Ruben Somsen: 00:49:03

 Just to give you a potential future idea of where this could potentially be headed, and obviously I don't know, but this is what I imagine would be good for Bitcoin.
 You have the Bitcoin blockchain, roughly two megabytes.
-I know it's like 4, 000 weight units or something like that, but roughly two megabytes worth of data.
+I know it's like 4,000 weight units or something like that, but roughly two megabytes worth of data.
-So then you have a space chain, which let's say utilizes the exact same code as Bitcoin does.
+So then you have a spacechain, which let's say utilizes the exact same code as Bitcoin does.
 Reason for that being that we want people to feel secure in using that chain.
 And then from that chain, you create your other chains.
 And this is essentially to minimize the amount of Bitcoin space you use.
 And maybe you create a big blockchain like we talked about with 32 megabytes worth of data or something like that.
 And what you have here is on the Bitcoin blockchain there is only one transaction per block, right?
-And that creates the space chain.
+And that creates the spacechain.
-And then from that space chain, we have the exact same construction creating the big block space chain.
+And then from that spacechain, we have the exact same construction creating the big block spacechain.
 So it's very efficient in terms of how much Bitcoin space you're utilizing here.
-So Then maybe you have a confidential assets space chain, which maybe make it a little bit bigger because, I don't know, we feel like that's good enough.
+So then maybe you have a confidential assets spacechain, which maybe make it a little bit bigger because, I don't know, we feel like that's good enough.
 In this chain, you can create your own assets.
 They can be confidential, so you don't really see the history of it.
-Somebody could issue a federated two way peg on there if they feel so inclined, et cetera.
+Somebody could issue a federated two-way peg on there if they feel so inclined, et cetera.
-So then we maybe have to use the tether chain that I just described, where you have some sort of DEX thing, allowing people to basically use the tether to move in and out of fiat without using an exchange.
+So then we maybe have to use the Tether chain that I just described, where you have some sort of DEX thing, allowing people to basically use the Tether to move in and out of fiat without using an exchange.
-Then we might have some kind of experimental sidechain technology that does something weird where there's actually one chain that connects to some other chain, a bunch of other chains maybe in a way that doesn't require you to validate all the chains, only the chains you're interested in, but still somehow you have some two-way path between them.
+Then we might have some kind of experimental sidechain technology that does something weird where there's actually one chain that connects to some other chain, a bunch of other chains maybe in a way that doesn't require you to validate all the chains, only the chains you're interested in, but still somehow you have some two-way peg between them.
 I may or may not be working on an idea like that, but that will be for another presentation.
 And then maybe finally, you will have some kind of DNS chain where you may be like a .com or something where you store your URLs and you sell them onwards to other people.
 And what you can do is you can kind of like, you can chain these chains.